Do You Have a Crisis-Ready Legal Team? Fail to Plan, Plan to Fail

 Still, product risk management for products – ranging from cars to food and medication – is more than putting out PR fires whenever a product causes injury or death.
 According to London-based risk consultancy firm Control Risks, it is a full lifecycle of risk readiness, response, and recovery.

+Your crisis-ready legal team needs to unite its powers to safeguard your business from risks.
 In this digital age, information is often referred to as a company’s second most valuable asset.
 In this regard, Equifax and Yahoo each showed how to fail at crisis management, according to many experts.

-In recent years, Yahoo was found to have failed to investigate a breach properly and inform investors.
+Recently, Yahoo was found to have failed to investigate a breach properly and inform investors.
 Equifax did not patch a widely known security vulnerability in its software, allowing cybercriminals to exploit the data security gap over a period of nearly three months.
 Then, they did not publicize or inform those whose data was exposed in the breach for months afterward.

 Because of these events, governments in the EU, the U.S., and beyond have increased data protection security and privacy regulations such as the GDPR.
 Compliance requirements are far stricter for the collection and handling of personal information.
 And the penalties for non-compliance have increased greatly.